Industrial Advisory Boards

 Walkway with blue light between server racks

-The board generally meets annually and the members participate as evaluators for Applied Computing student Senior Design Projects presentations, meeting with students to offer feedback and provide general advice and mentoring.
+The board generally meets annually, and the members participate as evaluators for IT and Cybersecurity students' Senior Design Project presentations, meeting with students to offer feedback and provide general advice and mentoring.

 • Charles Warren